victineo/ai-statistics-challenge/README.md

 I used pipenv to create a virtual environment to run this project with the correct libraries.

 ## Dependencies
+### pipenv
+pipenv is a dependency management tool for Python that allows creating and managing isolated virtual environments for projects, ensuring that dependencies are consistent and easy to manage.

 ### pandas
 pandas is an open-source library for data manipulation and analysis in Python, providing data structures and operations to work with structured data, including data import/export, merge, groupby, pivot, reshape, and more.